pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "We do not need magic to transform our world.
 We carry all the power we need inside ourselves already.
 We have the power to imagine better."
 --J. K. Rowling

+"Our task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it."
+--Rumi

 "Keynes' intellect was the sharpest and clearest that I have ever known.
 When I argued with him, I felt that I took my life in my hands, and I seldom emerged without feeling something of a fool."
 --Bertrand Russell